grafana/k6-docs/src/data/markdown/docs/01 guides/01 Getting started/04 Results Output/DataDog.md

 ![Datadog visualizing performance testing metrics](images/datadog-performance-testing-metrics.png)

 <blockquote>

-To learn more about all the types of k6 metrics, read the <a href="/using-k6/metrics">k6 Metrics guide</a>.
+To learn more about all the types of k6 metrics, read the [k6 Metrics guide](/using-k6/metrics)

 </blockquote>

 Because Datadog handles k6 metrics as regular metrics, you could also use additional Datadog features like creating [monitors](https://docs.datadoghq.com/monitors/) or [custom dashboards](https://docs.datadoghq.com/graphing/dashboards/) for your performance testing metrics.